HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf222.md

 Go to the [HCL Software Support Site/HCL DX Software Fix list](https://support.hcltechsw.com/csm?id=kb_article&sysparm_article=KB0013939&sys_kb_id=519ebc84db1c341055f38d6d13961959) for the list of software fixes, including Container Update releases.

 ## All Digital Experience Versions (8.5, 9.0, 9.5)

+### WAS versions 9.0.5.20 and 8.5.5.26 now supported

+=== "Containers"
+    HCL DX now supports versions 9.0.5.20 and 8.5.5.26 of the WebSphere Application Server (WAS).
+Previously, only the latest WAS version was supported.

+=== "On-Premises"
+    HCL DX now supports versions 9.0.5.20 and 8.5.5.26 of the WebSphere Application Server (WAS).
+Previously, only the latest WAS version was supported.

 ### Updated documentation for creating categories by using external URLs